Maajid0/My-DevOps-Journey/Networking/README.md

-# 🌐 Networking: Making connections in the digital world
+# 🌐 Networking: Building Connections in the Digital World

+Welcome to the **Networking** section of my repository!
+Here, I document my journey of learning and mastering networking concepts that are vital for modern infrastructure and **DevOps** workflows.

 Networking is the backbone of all systems that communicate over the internet, and understanding it is key to building secure, scalable, and efficient architectures.
 In this folder, I dive into different aspects of networking, from setting up DNS to configuring cloud networks, and explore how these concepts play into the broader picture of software deployment and system management.